dermotte/itec-webpage-mlux/courses/gameengineering-ws2021.md

 The practical course associated with the lecture is taking place as a game jam.
 Find more information on that on the [game jam website](http://itec.aau.at/gamejam/).

+## Online, but How?

+Due to the restrictions necessary to prevent the spread of COVID-19 we are going to teach all courses in Game Studies and Engineering online.
+Please make sure to join the GSE Discord Server to stay up to date https://discord.gg/YnX6AKG

+A short introduction of myself by video is at https://youtu.be/U6kNkMb-ORk

 ## Topics

 1. Introduction & Computer Game History ~